Pleiger PPC is a PC-based control system for operation, monitoring and automation in ship operations

 > Stability Test System

-pulation of the ship`s stability.
-In this case, the heeling of the ship is measured as reaction to a defined heeling moment with the aid of two high-precision inclinometers.
+Assured verification of the ship’s stability – The In-Service Inclining Test System ISITS enables the rapid assessment of the ship’s stability.
+In this case, the heeling of the ship is measured as a reaction to a defined heeling moment with the aid of two high-precision inclinometers.
 The moment is generated through the transfer pumping of ballast water between the heeling tanks.
 In addition, the displacement of the ship is determined by a precise draught measurement.
 From these values, the GM stability measure is calculated.
 Graphic outputs of the measured values facilitate the checking of the correct progress of the measurement.

 For every measurement, a record can be printed or written into a PDF file.